amyhelmihelmina/Covid_Mentorness_Task2_SQL/README.md

 # Task 2 - covid_mentorness
-Task 2 of my remote internship with Mentorness involve exploring Covid-19 dataset with SQL.
+Task 2 of my remote internship with Mentorness involve exploring Covid-19 dataset using SQL.

 ## Problem statement
+There were 16 tasks to be completed - they are included in the SQL code files.

 ## Methodology
 1. Download dataset from Mentorness database.